If you're a woman who's interested in solo travel, taking a cruise can be a…

 When you visit Petra, you walk for at least 15 minutes along a narrow path that winds its way through a beautiful stone gorge called the Siq.
 At the end of the Siq is the first of Petra’s stone buildings, the Treasury.
 I cannot begin to imagine what this explorer must have thought and felt the first time he caught sight of the Treasury as he began to emerge from the Siq.
 The sight of it is definitely awe inspiring.

 Visiting the Petra Monastery

 As awesome as the Treasury is, though, it wasn’t my favorite spot in Petra.
 After all, Petra is vast, covering about 264,000 square miles.
 Most of the sights popular with tourists, though, are contained in a much smaller area.
 At least ten sandy trails wind around these sights so you can explore to your heart’s content.
 Along these trails you’ll find a temple, a theater, lots of crumbling ancient structures and, finally, on a mountaintop towering over it all, the magnificent Monastery.

 Although it is not nearly as famous as the Treasury, I personally found the Monastery to be just as stunning.
 So why is the Petra Monastery less popular than the Treasury?
 Because of the 800 steps you must climb to see it.

-Yes, you must climb 800 naturally formed rock steps in order to see the Monastery at Petra.
-Majdi, my guide in Jordan, told me about the steps and asked if I wanted to climb them.
+Yes, you have to climb approximately 800 naturally formed rock steps in order to see the Monastery at Petra.
+Majdi, my guide, told me about the steps and asked if I wanted to climb them.
 Of course, I said.
 After all, this past summer I had climbed Mt.
-Sinai in the middle while working and traveling through Egypt, a journey which took over two nearly non-stop hours.
+Sinai in the middle of the night while I was living in Egypt.
+That journey took over two nearly non-stop hours.
 I could handle 800 steps easily, I thought.